mihailthebuilder/fight-alerts-backend/README.md

 # TODO

-- ~~Set up AWS Aurora Postgres db to write the data to~~
 - ~~Lambda should replace data in db with new scraped records~~
-- ~~Deploy with Jenkins~~
-- ~~Test lambda in prod~~
-- Figure out how to do the notificiation sender
+- ~~Figure out how to do the notificiation sender~~
-  - maybe a lambda that continuosly checks the db and if it's close to event, it gets triggered
+- Implement notification service as per [proposal](#proposal-for-notification-service)

 # Technical debt

 ## Source code

-Consider building the url into the Scraper as opposed to having it declared directly
+When the scraper service is triggered, we're currently deleting existing records and inserting new ones.
+But if we use that table when triggering the notification service, we can get a situation where the service can't find the content it's supposed to publish because the scraper service is midway through the delete-and-insert process.
+- The likelihood of that happening is extremely low in the current state.
+The table updates should complete very quickly as the table only has about 15 rows.

 Separate Go source code from the rest (e.g. `bin` and `test_results` folder)